claws/quadcopter/doc/builds/djif450/hardware/index.rst

 +++

-The LED unit provide visual status while operating the quadcopter and the USB interface for connecting the MC to the NAZA Software Assistant program.
+The LED unit provide visual status while operating the quadcopter and the USB interface for connecting the FC to the NAZA Software Assistant program.

 .. figure:: resources/dji-naza-led.jpg